Connect with others who understand.

 Talk With Others Who Understand

-On MyEczemaTeam — the social network for people with eczema and their loved ones — more than 49,000 members come together to ask questions, give advice, and share their stories with others who understand life with eczema.
+On MyEczemaTeam, the social network for people with eczema and their loved ones, members come together to ask questions, give advice, and share their stories with others who understand life with eczema.

-Do you have specific shower or bath home-remedy recipes that alleviate itchy, dry skin?
+Do you have specific shower or bath home-remedy recipes that relieve itchy, dry skin?
 What are your thoughts on how to make an oatmeal bath work in the shower?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.

 All updates must be accompanied by text or a picture.